dave94-42/image_captionig_tree2tree_input-target_processing/README.md

 More informations about how to use the code:

+gPb algorithm on original images: to obtain gPb of original images (need by glia pipeline) I have used https://github.com/vrabaud/gPb but you can also use the official matlab implementation of this algorithm

 input_processing/glia_pipeline:

 	Download Graph Learning Library for Image Analysis (GLIA) from https://github.com/tingliu/glia in to input_processing/glia_pipeline directory and its dependency: